-The Council will ensure that routine safety inspections are undertaken of all open water venues managed by the Council.
+The Council will ensure that routine safety inspections, as identified through risk assessment, are undertaken of all open water venues managed by the Council.
 It will ensure the availability of appropriate arrangements and resources to provide where necessary life saving equipment.
 It will also provide for the monitoring, maintenance and repair of such equipment.
 Where appropriate edge protection and signage will be provided.
 The Council will also ensure that such arrangements will secure appropriate records of all such interventions in respect of Monitoring, Inspection, Maintenance and Repair are kept.